Please click here to see the BridgeDetroit staff.

-Bill Emkow is growth strategist for Bridge Michigan.
-With over two decades of digital media under his belt, Bill helped dramatically broaden the digital reach at every stop in his journalism career; including WXYZ-TV, the Detroit Free Press, and MLive.com.
-Bridge Michigan's growth has been documented by Facebook, Google (blog post, expert panel), and the Membership Puzzle Project.
-He has a B.A. in journalism from Michigan State University and is a former vice president for the Detroit chapter of the Society of Professional Journalists.
-Bill was a participant, guest speaker and later a coach in Facebook's journalism accelerator program.
+Audience acquisition, deepening engagement, loyalty metrics, revenue.
+Bill's role is to enhance and improve all levels of the marketing funnel.
+With over 25 years of digital media under his belt, Bill helped dramatically broaden the digital reach of every organization he's worked at in his career; including WXYZ-TV, the Detroit Free Press, and MLive.com.
+Bridge Michigan's triple-digit growth has been the focus of several case studies for organizations including Meta (Facebook), Google, and many others.
+Bill has a journalism degree from Michigan State University and is a former vice president for the Detroit chapter of the Society of Professional Journalists.
+He lives in Ann Arbor with his wife, three kids, and a tiny Yorkie dog named Mackinac.
 You can reach him at bemkow at bridgemi dot com.